sveltejs/kit/.changeset/neat-chicken-turn.md

 '@sveltejs/kit': patch
 ---

-fix: navigation with browser back button always cancels ongoing navigation, preventing incorrect page being rendered
+fix: cancel ongoing navigation when the browser back button is hit to prevent an incorrect page from being rendered